pantrypoints/sp/content/en/research/hegel/science/book-2/section-02/chapter-01.md

 <!-- Transition to Actuality -->

-### Section Three: Actuality
+## Section 3: Actuality

-§ 1158

-Actuality is the unity of essence and Existence; in it, formless essence and unstable Appearance, or mere subsistence devoid of all determination and unstable manifoldness, have their truth.
+<sup>1158</sup> Actuality is the unity of essence and Existence; in it, formless essence and unstable Appearance, or mere subsistence devoid of all determination and unstable manifoldness, have their truth.

 Existence is the immediacy which has proceeded from ground, but form is not as yet posited in it.